hueitan/javascript-sdk-design/README.md

 [BrowserSync](http://www.browsersync.io) makes your tweaking and testing faster by synchronising file changes and interactions across multiple devices.
 It’s wicked-fast and totally free.

-It really helps alot if you need to test your SDK result in multiple cross devices.
+It really helps a lot if you need to test your SDK result in multiple cross devices.
 Try it =)

 ## Tips and Tricks